fly-apps/postgres-flex/README.md

 # Clone a machine into a target region
 fly machines clone <machine-id> --region <target-region>
 ```

-**For HA setups, it is recommended to maintain an odd number of members within your primary region!**

 ## Staying up-to-date!
 This project is in active development so it's important to stay current with the latest changes and bug fixes.